Loyola-Chicago Is Tied For The Lowest Seed Ever In The Final Four, Here’s Who Leads Them Besides Sister Jean

 Custer, Ingram & Co.

 Custer was the Missouri Valley Conference Player of the Year this season, according to The Kansas City Star.
-And Donte Ingram, who the team in rebounding and is second in points, plays with an uncommon fire after his teammate and friend Saieed Ivey was killed, reported the Chicago Sun-Times.
+And Donte Ingram, who led the team in rebounding and is second in points, plays with an uncommon fire after his teammate and friend Saieed Ivey was killed, reported the Chicago Sun-Times.
 (And now he’s on Twitter, according to the Chicago Tribune.)

 Other star players include Jackson, Richardson, Marques Townes, and Cameron Krutwig.
-Stats are below:
+Stats are below.

 |Clayton Custer